conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 No matter the version, GCC continues to use the same lines for its build.
 Some factors were configured in this version used:
-* The multilib support was discarded as we are only interested in producing packages with 64-bit support.
-* Fortran support has been added, thus producing ``gfortran`` together in the image.
-Currently the Conan package for ``gfortran`` is totally broken and has a complex dependencies chain to fix.
 * Bootstrap has been disabled to reduce build time to just 20 minutes.

 Once GCC 10 is built, its libstdc++ generated is copied to an Artifactory instance and this is downloaded directly to